arvindsoni80/ecs-fg-terraform-webinar-demo/README.md

 The application code is in a separate public repository - https://github.com/arvindsoni80/ecsdemo-frontend

-In repository there are following folders
+In this repository there are following main folders
 - core-infrastructure/ : this folder contains terraform modules to create ECS cluster, VPC and subnets, and task execution role.
 This is all the infrastructure that is needed to get started with ECS Fargate!
 You may not even need to create the VPC and subnets and can use the existing ones.